pnbruckner/homeassistant-config/docs/life360.md

-at_loc_since | Date and time when first at current location (in UTC.) charging | Phone is charging (True/False.) driving | Phone movement indicates driving (True/False.) last_seen | Date and time when Life360 last updated your location (in UTC.) moving | Phone is moving (True/False.) wifi_on | Phone WiFi is turned on (True/False.)
+at_loc_since | Date and time when first at current location (in UTC.) charging | Phone is charging (True/False.) driving | Phone movement indicates driving (True/False.) entity_picture | Member's "avatar" if one is provided by Life360. last_seen | Date and time when Life360 last updated your location (in UTC.) moving | Phone is moving (True/False.) wifi_on | Phone WiFi is turned on (True/False.)